I remember it like it was yesterday…

 For me, the lifestyle advantages have always been the prize.
 Lief is my perfect complement.
 For him, it’s all about the ROI.

 In today’s world, overseas real estate is not only the sexiest but also the smartest way to invest your money.
-It’s a key strategy for diversification at a time when diversification is not a sound investment approach but survival.
+It’s a key strategy for diversification at a time when diversification is not only a sound investment approach but survival.
 The very good news is that you do not need a big budget to get started.
 Remember, Lief launched his career with $5,000.

 The objective stretches well beyond making money.
-Yes, you build wealth this way, but you’ll do more than rack up profits.
-It might seem like the world is spinning out of control.
+Yes, you build wealth this way, but you’ll be accomplishing more than racking up profits.

+It might seem right now like the world is spinning out of control.
 This is how you put yourself in the driver’s seat of your financial future.

-You’ll be positioned for upside in the immediate term in the form of rental yields, in the mid-term in the form of capital appreciation, and over the very long haul creating a legacy for you and your heirs.
+You’ll be positioned for profits in the immediate term in the form of rental yields, in the mid-term in the form of capital appreciation, and over the very long haul creating a legacy for you and your heirs.

 All the while, purchase by purchase, you’ll be reinventing your life.